savannahpobre/HTOF/README.rst

 The Hipparcos Java Tool data parser is meant for the 2014 Java tool data (Java tool first released at https://www.cosmos.esa.int/web/hipparcos/java-tools/intermediate-data, in 2014).
-As of 2021, there has not been an update to the Java tool, but there is an update in the works.
+As of 2021, there has not been an update to the Java tool.
+The full Java Tool Intermediate Astrometric Data should be downloaded from https://www.cosmos.esa.int/web/hipparcos/hipparcos-2 and extracted.
+One would point any HTOF parser to the ResRec_JavaTool folder that contains the H00 etc. subfolders of the individual IAD files.
+The Java Tool IAD is the preferred IAD to use for the Hipparcos 2007 re-reduction.

 By default, the fit is a four-parameter fit: it returns the parameters to the line of best fit to the sky path ra_vs_epoch, dec_vs_epoch.
 If you want a 6 parameter or 8 parameter fit, specify